-As for camera, the new variant could include improved cameras both in front and the back.
+As for cameras, the new variant could include improved cameras both in the front and the back.

 It is expected to be fueled by a battery of 5000mAh, similar to the one powering the current models of Galaxy M30, along with 15W fast charging support.

-It is anticipated that Samsung would launch the new variant of the Samsung Galaxy M30 very soon in India as well as in other markets, in the color variants of Black, Blue and White.
+It is anticipated that Samsung will launch the new variant of the Samsung Galaxy M30 very soon in India as well as in other markets, in the color variants of Black, Blue, and White.

 Other than this, Samsung has planned to bring to the Indian market the Prism Silver color variant for the Galaxy S10+, which was previously available only in a select few markets.